The Darkness of Days Past

 I’d been through the same thing before with my first son.
 I thought I’d be able to see it coming and head it off: with sleep, with exercise, with healthy foods and meditation.
 But the postpartum depression—the borderline psychosis—crashed in with the same unwelcome intensity of that January snowstorm.

 I think back to that day with relief.
 I will never have another baby.
-I will never have to go through that postpartum hell again.
+I will never again have to go through that postpartum hell.